bohanhou14/SemStamp/README.md

 This is the repo for [SemStamp: A Semantic Watermark with Paraphrastic Robustness for Text Generation](https://arxiv.org/abs/2310.03991) and [k-SemStamp: A Clustering-Based Semantic Watermark for Detection of Machine-Generated Text](https://arxiv.org/abs/2402.11399).

 SemStamp is a semantic watermark on Large Language Model(LLM) text generations to allow generated texts to be detected.
 SemStamp utilizes Locality-Sensitive Hashing (LSH) to partition the high-dimensional embedding space to produce sentence generations with LSH-hashes that follow a pseudo-randomly controlled sequence.
-During detection time, the algorithm analyzes the LSH-hashes of input sentences to see if they constitute a pseudo-random sequence, subsequently applying a z-test to determine if the text is watermarked. k-SemStamp is a simple yet effective variant of SemStamp, which has a similar setup but uses k-means clustering to partition the embedding space.
+During detection time, the algorithm analyzes the LSH-hashes of input sentences to see if they constitute a pseudo-random sequence, subsequently applying a z-test on the pseudo-randomness to determine if the text is watermarked. k-SemStamp is a simple yet effective variant of SemStamp, which has a similar setup but uses k-means clustering to partition the embedding space.

 ## SemStamp
 The high-level pipeline of SemStamp is outlined below